 *Nuna Pipa Infant Car Seat (+ adapter, sold separately to attach to stroller) – Whether you go with the brands we did or not, I’d definitely recommend getting a “system” meaning you can pop the carseat in and out of the car, and right onto the stroller or into your house.
 Believe me when I tell you it is so much easier!
 Having to wake baby from a nap every time he had to get in and out of the car would have been a real buzz kill.
 Check out their site at nunababy.com.

 *Petunia Picklebottom Diaper Bag – Love that this has more open space rather than a zillion pockets, so you can decide how you want to organize it.
 Super comfy on your shoulders, and fits everything we need and more.
 Because of the neutral colors and style, the hubs enjoys carrying it too.
 I’ll do another post soon to show what I keep in there and how I keep it organized.
-I’m team backpack for sure – since my hands area always full it’s just one less thing to worry about holding.
+For first time parents especially, I’m team backpack – your hands will always be full and it’s just one less thing to worry about holding.
 Get it on Amazon here.

 Sollybaby Wrap – This wrap is super soft so it’s comfortable for you to wear and comfortable for babe.
 Don’t be intimidated by how to actually tie it up!
 They have an easy tutorial and once I practiced it a few times it was easy peezy.
 It was so helpful to use when baby doesn’t want to be put down anywhere but you’re also trying to get some sh*t done.
 Also, babywearing is so dang good for babies and bonding and who doesn’t want a little smushy snuggled up sleeping on their chest?!
 Head to sollybaby.com or check out a similar one on Amazon here.